Silicon nitride based integrated photonic circuit to control a cold-atom source: Extinction ratio of an extended Mach-Zehnder interferometer taking into account coupling errors

-The advantage of an extended TBS is that high extinction ratios become possible since one is no longer limited by imperfections in the directional couplers for a TBS or Mach-Zehnder interferometer Fig. \ref{fig_01}.a.
-Compared to a standard TBS, an extended TBS has an additional phase shifter region and directional coupler section.
-In this section we will explain why an extended TBS helps us to become insensitive to fabrication errors of the directional couplers.
+The advantage of an extended TBS (TBS-ext) is that high extinction ratios become possible since one is no longer limited by imperfections in the directional couplers for a TBS or Mach-Zehnder interferometer (Fig. \ref{fig_01}.a).
+Compared to a standard TBS, a TBS-ext has an additional phase shifter region and directional coupler section.
+In this section we will explain why an TBS-ext helps us to become insensitive to fabrication errors of the directional couplers.
 To do this we start out by writing down the equation of a TBS using the matrix notation of the directional couplers and phase shifter.
 This leads to Eq. (\ref{TBS-equation}) which is written as

 where $k_{1}$ and $k_{2}$ are the coupling values of the directional coupler describing the fraction of the light that couples from the top to the bottom waveguide and has a value between 0 and 1. $\theta_{1} = \left(2\pi \Delta n_{1} L_{1}\right)/\lambda$ is the phase shift applied to the bottom waveguide arm with $\lambda$ the wavelength of the light, $L_{1}$ the length of the waveguide arm and $\Delta n_{1}$ the materials change in refractive index due to an active element (here a thermal actuator or piezo-electric actuator).
 Assuming light enters the top input port of the TBS, written as the vector $ $, the light coupled to the top output port of the TBS is